rmupap/rmupap.github.io/admissions/index.md

 <img src="{{site.imagepath}}/pastudents.jpg" style="max-width:100%; margin-left:auto; margin-right:auto; margin-top:1.2rem;">

 There has never been a better time to consider becoming a Physician Assistant.
 The profession is amazing!
-And it’s burgeoning now more than ever.
+And it’s flourishing now more than ever.

 We invite you to **learn the details about our admissions criteria by navigating to, and carefully reading through, the information on the following admissions web pages.** Links are provided below and also included in the navigation bar for your convenience.